Carolyne Mas: Biography

-OCTOBER 20, 1955, 9:58 AM, Lawrence Hospital, Bronxville, NY: Carolyne (Carol Patricia) Mas is born to Livia (Alvarez Frank, of Spanish, Italian, and Ashkenazi Jewish descent) Mas and Joseph Augusto Mas (of Catalan descent).
-Her mother, a former radio singer/guitarist and math teacher, who studied at the Eastern School for Physicians Aides in New York City, and her father, a pianist/baritone with The New York City Opera and scientist who attended Columbia University who would go on to invent the first battery charger.
-In fact, the first plug-in battery charger, which was called "Plug 'n' Play" and was very much like the transformers used today, was advertised on WABC in NY using the slogan "Plug 'n' Play with Murray the K," who was a well-known DJ in the 1960s.
+OCTOBER 20, 1955, 9:58 AM, Lawrence Hospital, Bronxville, NY: Carolyne (Carol Patricia) Mas is born to Livia (Alvarez Frank, of Spanish, African, Taino Indian, Italian, and Ashkenazi Jewish descent) Mas and Joseph Augusto Mas (of Catalan descent).
+Both of her parents had been born in Puerto Rico..
+Her mother is a former radio singer/guitarist and math teacher, who migrated to New York City to study at the Eastern School for Physicians Aides, and her father is a pianist/baritone and scientist who attended Columbia University and, most notably, patented the first method by which batteries could be charged by passing an electric current through them.
+In fact, the first plug-in battery charger, which is called "Plug 'n' Play" and is very much like the transformers used today, is advertised on WABC in NY during the early ‘60s using the slogan "Plug 'n' Play with Murray the K", who was a well-known DJ at the time.

 She is very influenced by her father's sister Ana, a classically trained pianist, who for many reasons would have a great impact on her life, especially later on.

 Active in the theater in high school, Carolyne is also drawn to political music, performing at benefits and anti-war rallies, and sings for the handicapped and infirmed in hospitals.
 At 15, her heath teacher introduces her to some investors who want to back her as "the next Janis Ian," but she declines, and hooks them up instead with her boyfriend's band.